 All reflections, responses, assignments, and exams should be turned in via Quercus; refer to the online class schedule for the dates on which these are due.
-Unless otherwise stated, they must be submitted by 5:59pm (before the start of class).
+Unless otherwise stated, they must be submitted by 11:59pm.
 Unless you notify me in advance about extenuating circumstances that will prevent you from submitting your assignments on time, I will lower your grade for the assignment by 5% per day.

-- In general, the more notice you give, the better; however, an e-mail mere minutes before the deadline will suffice.
+- Please use this form to request an extension: https://forms.gle/z6AkHxvYRRjsNcT5A - In general, the more notice you give, the better; however, even submitting the form mere minutes before the deadline will suffice.
 My job is not to be the arbiter of timeliness, but to enable your success.
 Extensions often offer their own set of challenges, especially since the course will continue unabated, and thus we will need to be conscientious in their use.
-Regardless, I will always take your individual situation into account when evaluating and responding to your work. - Requests for extensions will never count against you or your grade.
+Regardless, I will always take your individual situation into account when evaluating and responding to your work. - Taking an extension will never count against you or your grade.
 This is not a trap.
-I promise.
-If you need one, simply ask for one, and I won't judge you.
-If timeliness becomes a systemic problem, we will have to talk about it, but only in order to help solve it.
+If you need an extension, simply submit the form, and I won't judge you.
+If timeliness becomes a systemic problem, we will have to talk about it, but only in order to help solve it. - Each college at UofT also has Learning Strategists who can help you develop and work on your time management skills.